fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ### Deploying the database backend to production

 The application should work almost as-is in Heroku.
-We do have to generate a new production build of the frontend due to the changes that we have made to our frontend.
+We do have to generate a new production build of the frontend due to the changes that we have made to our backend.

 The environment variables defined in dotenv will only be used when the backend is not in <i>production mode</i>, i.e. Heroku.